Limenius/tictactoe/README.md

 # Tic-tac-toe

-This is an example of integration between a React+Redux client side with an Elixir/OTP GenServer
+This is an example how similar is to work with Redux and Elixir/OTP GenServers.

+This code was used in the demo of a talk in AgentConf'18

 Blog post: https://limenius.com/elixir-otp-react-redux/

+Don't use this code as it is as base for anything serious, please.
+I have cut all the corners while developing this to showcase an idea.
+There is no lobby, no player negotiation, or anything like that, and for simplicity there is a GenServer that will listen to every websocket connection.
+There are examples like https://github.com/bigardone/phoenix-battleship that are closer to a real project.

 ## Running it